anikaarevalo/3rd-indl-proj-mole-detection/README.md

 ## Description
-skinCare, a healthcare company, is in the process of launching **an AI solution that classifies skin lesions**.
+**skinCare**, a healthcare company, is in the process of launching **an AI solution that classifies skin lesions**.
 The company plans on presenting a prototype to their clients (i.e. professionals and experts in the field of skin medicine) whose patients stand to benefit from a tool that would be able to detect moles that need to be handled by doctors.